-To perform actual large scale trial of this program, we have collected some github projects containing many or large JavaScript files.
-Every JS file within the project is then passed through the entire tool, and we will evaluate it based upon the amount of matches discovered, as well as manual checking that the transformation resulted in correct code on the matches.
+To evaluate this tool on real life JavaScript code, we have collected some JavaScript projects from Github containing many or large JavaScript files.
+Every JavaScript file within the project is transformed with our tool, and we will evaluate it based upon the amount of matches discovered, as well as manual checking that the transformation resulted in correct output code.